ambo-n/my-weblog/content/blog/kubernetes-part1/kubernetes-part1.md

 ### Control Plane Node

-Control Plane (Master) Node is the brain of the cluster, responsible for desision-making tasks.
+Control Plane (Master) Node is the brain of the cluster, responsible for decision-making tasks.

 Control plane components can be set up across multiple computers, but it is more common to configure all the components on the same machine, isolated from the Worker Nodes